 The Chicago-Kent Black Law Students Association (BLSA) is a chapter of the National Black Law Students Association (NBLSA).
 NBLSA was founded in 1968 at New York University Law School, and is the largest student run organization in the United States with over 6,000 members across 200 chapters in 6 different countries.
-For information on the benefits that are available to dues-paying NBLSA members, please see the NBLSA Membership Booklet.
+For information on the benefits that are available to dues-paying NBLSA members, please see the NBLSA website.

 BLSA’s mission is to promote the educational needs and goals of Black law students at Chicago-Kent College of Law in such a manner as to enhance the development of professionally competent, legally trained individuals responsive to the needs of the Black community.
 All members of the Chicago-Kent community are encouraged to participate in our events.